Forecast of Tesla Stock Price

 And as observers point out, Tesla can make more money via digital services than it can by selling its cars.
 Most investors don’t realize that.

 Infrastructure for electric vehicle charging is improving but is a long way from matching the hundreds of thousands of gasoline stations that dot the US and the world landscape.
 Remember that the world is far behind the EV adoption curve.
-Building it in most countries would cost trillions.
+Building it in most countries would cost trillions but Tesla’s supercharger network is leading diffusion into the US.

 Further, Tesla and Elon Musk were hoping they would enjoy big sales volumes in the huge China market.
-With trade relations souring fast and China EV manufacturers picking up the pace, Tesla could find itself shut out of that market.
+With trade relations souring fast and China EV manufacturers picking up the pace, Tesla could find itself shut out of that market and would invest more in the US market.

 Tesla Car Sales Market Share